Estimated reading time: 15 minutes

 Introduces the following additional parameters:

-for service definitions
+target,extra_hostsandshm_sizefor build configurationsstart_periodforhealthchecksruntimefor service definitions

 Version 2.4